-Microbial

-contaminants

-such as viruses

-and bacteria

 May come from wildlife, agricultural livestock or septic systems.

-Inorganic contaminants such as salts and metals

 Can occur naturally or may result from urban storm-water runoff, industrial or domestic wastewater discharges, mining or farming.

-Pesticides & herbicides

 May come from a variety of sources such as farming, urban stormwater runoff, and homes or businesses.

-Organic contaminants including synthetic & organic chemicals

 Are by-products of industrial processes and petroleum production and may also come from gas stations, urban stormwater runoff and septic systems.

-Radioactive contaminants

-Can be naturally occurring or may be the result of oil and gas production and mining activities.
+Radioactive Can be naturally occurring or may be the result contaminants of oil and gas production and mining activities.